 As part of their ongoing commitment to recruiting and retaining an excellent faculty, the University of Minnesota Twin Cities has become an institutional member of the National Center for Faculty Development and Diversity (NCFDD).
 The NCFDD is an independent professional development, training, and mentoring community of faculty members, postdoctoral scholars, and graduate students.
 Graduate students are invited to register under the auspices of our institutional membership at https://faculty.umn.edu/national-center-faculty-development-diversity.

 The University of Minnesota-Twin Cities offers over 300 student groups with a cultural/diversity focus.
 Many of these groups are focused on the graduate student experience, and you can find a list of those here.
-Of particular interest may be the Graduate Students of Color Alliance (GSOCA), University Women of Color (UWOC), and/or the Black Graduate and Professional Program Student Association (BGAPSA).
+Of particular interest may be the Graduate Students of Color Alliance (GSOCA), University Women of Color (UWOC), the Black Graduate and Professional Program Student Association (BGAPSA) or Circle of Indigenous Nations.

 This directory was developed by the University of Minnesota's Office for Diversity in Graduate Education as a courtesy to inform University students, staff, and faculty about resources and services within the Twin Cities area.
 The directory can be viewed by major category or by the primary community served.
 The University of Minnesota does not endorse any of the resources or services listed in the directory that are external to the University.